nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Use case 09: Grading assessments**

-**Preconditions: The student(s) are already enrolled in the module that the assesssment is associated with.**
+**Preconditions: The student(s) are already enrolled in the module that the assessment is associated with.**

 **MSS**